qileilove/my-vue-blog/src/posts/my-first-post.3.md

 view: post
 layout: post                          # Only in unique we use the "layout: post"
 lang: zh                              # Lang is required
-author:
+author: seven
-title: My First post
+title: My First post3
 description:
 excerpt:
-cover: false
+cover: false                          # Leave false if the post does not have cover image, if there is set to true
-coverAlt: /home.jpg
+coverAlt:
 demo:
 categories:
   - vuejs